i18next/react-i18next-gitbook/latest/typescript.md

 const { t } = useTranslation(`${ns}Default`);
 ```

 TypeScript will lose the literal value, and it will infer the `key` as string, which will cause to throw the error above.
-In that case, you will need to assert the template string `as const`, like this:
+In this case, you will need to assert the template string `as const`, like this:
 ```ts
 const { t } = useTranslation();
 t(`${expression}.title` as const);
 ```

-For now, that is the only possible workaround.
+For now, this is the only possible workaround.
 This is a TypeScript limitation which will be handled on [TypeScript 4.2](https://devblogs.microsoft.com/typescript/announcing-typescript-4-2-beta/#smarter-type-alias-preservation).

 ### Tagged Template Literal